Miles Kendrick: Life

 June 25, 1866—J Cooke went to church at 10am and heard Mr Kendrick preach on Mark 8:36.

 Sept 23rd 1866—J Cooke attended the confirmation service at St Paul's, noting Mr. Kendrick received a call to Kansas.
 Jay Cooke wrote in his Journal "God will send another & a suitable & useful man -- let us not doubt -- but it is a sore trial to lose Kendrick -- He is in all respects a perfect minister & never was one more conscientious or energetic in the discharge of every duty.

 Sept 30th 1866 - Jay Cooke's Journal reports Mr. Kendrick was sick with carbuncles so Jay Cooke led services on Gibraltar for those resident there.

-The Rev. J. Miles Kendrick, left St. Paul's for Fort Scott, Kansas in 1866.
+The Rev. J. Miles Kendrick left St. Paul's for Fort Scott, Kansas in 1866.
 Next, he was elected to the rectorship to St. Paul's Church, Leavenworth, Kansas on October 1, 1868.
 During his rectorship, the nave of the church was extended and completed.
 Mr. Kendrick resigned the rectorship July 1, 1874.
 In 1875, he returned to Ohio to accept the charge of the Church of the Good Shepherd, Columbus.

 From 1878 until his 1889 consecration as the third Bishop of New Mexico and Arizona, he served as a diocesan general missionary in Ohio.
 During that period he also served five years as superintendent of city missions in Cincinnati.
-In 1888, he received his doctorate in divinity from Gambier University.
+In 1888, he received an honorary Doctorate of Divinity degree from Gambier University.

 He was consecrated as bishop in Trinity Church, Columbus, Ohio, on January 18, 1889.
 Kendrick's assignment was the large district of New Mexico, Arizona, and a portion of Texas, covering about 236,313 square miles.
 It was seen as one of the most difficult districts for any Bishop of the Episcopal Church.
 This district was one-third the size of the United States.
 Bishop Kendrick initially settled in Las Vegas, New Mexico, then he moved his office to Albuquerque.
 Later, he moved his offices to El Paso, Texas.

 "Recognized as a good, simple-minded, earnest spirited clergyman of powerful physique and self-denying spirit, he was chosen for the work of a "missionary bishop."
 He administered the diocese, despite great obstacles.

 He maintained a winter residence in Phoenix and a summer home in Oceanside, California, where he died on December 16, 1911, after twenty-three years of service in the Southwest.